Nightly Sleep Is Key to Student Success

 A new study at Carnegie Mellon University shows the impact of nightly sleep on a student's academic performance

-College is a time of transition for young adults.
+For young adults, college is a time of transition.
 It may be the first time students have the freedom to determine how to spend their time, but this freedom comes with competing interests from academics, social events and even sleep.

-A multi-institutional team of researchers conducted the first study to evaluate how the duration of nightly sleep early in the semester affects first year college students end-of-semester grade point average (GPA).
-Using Fitbit sleep trackers, they found that students on average sleep 6.5 hours a night, but negative outcomes accumulate when students received less than six hours of sleep a night.
+A multi-institutional team of researchers conducted the first study to evaluate how the duration of nightly sleep early in the semester affects first-year college students end-of-semester grade point average (GPA).
+Using Fitbit sleep trackers, they found that students on average sleep 6.5 hours per night, but negative outcomes accumulate when students received less than six hours.
 The results are available in the Feb.
 13 issue of the Proceedings of the National Academy of Sciences.

-Past work with animals has shown that memories that form during the day are consolidated during sleep.
+Past work with animals has shown that memories formed during the day are consolidated during sleep.
 When normal sleep patterns are interrupted, the content learned during the day is lost.
-Extending this logic to students, the researchers were curious if interrupted or inadequate sleep could impair their academic learning and if this would be apparent by academic achievement.
+Extending this logic to students, the researchers were curious if interrupted or inadequate sleep could impair academic learning, and if this would be reflected by academic achievement.

 "Once you start dipping below six hours, you are starting to accumulate massive sleep debt that can impair a student's health and study habits, compromising the whole system," said Creswell.
 "Most surprising to me was that no matter what we did to make the effect go away, it persisted."